Team-Triage/triage/README.md

 Triage operates as an AWS Fargate service deployed to a users AWS account.
 It sits between your Kafka cluster and consumer applications and can be interacted with via a thin client library.

-To read more about Triage, visit: [INSERT WEBSITE ADDRESS]
+To read more about Triage, visit: https://team-triage.github.io/

 <h2>How to Use Triage</h2>